jeffplourde/openice/_devdocs/build.md

 _Clone the repo with git_

-* Use the sourceforge GUI to clone the git repo from the "git" tab or enter `git clone ssh://<sfusername>@git.code.sf.net/p/mdpnp/code mdpnp-code` replacing `<sfusername>` with your sourceforge username.
+* Use the GitHub GUI to clone the git repo from the toolbar on the right or type `git clone https://github.com/mdpnp/mdpnp.git`.

 _Get Java 8 JDK_